clusterio/clusterio/docs/writing-plugins.md

 **instanceEntrypoint**:
     Path to a Node.js module relative to the plugin directory which contains the InstancePlugin class definition for this plugin.
 This is an optional paramater.
-A plugin can be for instances only, but for it to be able to send any messages to other instances it will still have to be loaded on the master server.
+A plugin may have code only for instances but it must still be loaded on the master in order for it to be possible to load it on an instance.

 **InstanceConfigGroup**:
     Subclass of `PluginConfigGroup` for defining the per instance